mzimbres/rtcpp/README.md

 ##RTCPP

-  The idea of this project is to implement a realtime version of the C++ Standard Template Library (STL).
+  The idea of this project is to implement a real-time version of the C++ Standard Template Library (STL).

-  "Realtime" here means a guarantee that the program will execute a particular task in at most n steps (or processor cycles).
+  "Real-time" here means a guarantee that the program will execute a particular task in at most n steps (or processor cycles).
 To honor this demand we have to get rid of all sources of unpredictable behaviour.
 Some of them are: